arduino/docs-content/content/hardware/04.pro/carriers/portenta-breakout/tutorials/getting-started/content.md

 ## Instructions

 ### 1. Get to Know the Carrier
 The Portenta Breakout is designed to reduce development time.
-It gives access to the Portenta's High Density connectors as well as features Ethernet, USB A, a JTAG connector and more.
+It gives access to the Portenta's High Density connectors as well as features Ethernet, USB-A, a JTAG connector and more.
 However, for this tutorial, we will focus on using the **Arduino_PortentaBreakout** library to get access to the High Density connectors and create some simple example use cases.

 ![Parts of the Portenta Breakout board](assets/breakout_gs_main_parts.svg)